openstack/cinder/doc/source/upgrade.rst

 To make DB schema migrations less painful to execute, since Liberty, all data migrations are banned from schema migration scripts.
-Instead, the migrations should be done by backgroud process in a manner that doesn't interrupt running services (you can also execute online data migrations with services turned off if you're doing a cold upgrade).
+Instead, the migrations should be done by background process in a manner that doesn't interrupt running services (you can also execute online data migrations with services turned off if you're doing a cold upgrade).
 In Ocata a new ``cinder-manage db online-data-migrations`` utility was added for that purpose.
 Before upgrading